KOHO Review: A Prepaid Card With Unique Benefits!

 A significant disadvantage when opening an account is the waiting time to receive the card, which is 7 to 10 days.
 KOHO claims to provide a virtual card instantly, but this didn’t work in my case.
 When I clicked to get the virtual card, the application asked me to order the physical card.
 Once received, you can activate it and you’ll get its virtual version in the app.
 The card is compatible with Apple Wallet and Google Pay.

-With the Easy plan, I earn 1% cash back on my grocery and transportation purchases, and 3% interest on my balance.
-Cash back can rise to 5% at selected partners, such as Altitude Sports and Baskin Robins.
+With the Essential plan, I earn 1% cash back on my groceries, eating, drinking and transportation purchases, and 5% interest on my balance.
+Cash back can rise to 50% at selected partners.

 When interest rates rose in 2023, KOHO was slow to offer an attractive rate compared with its competitors.
 Today, I can say that it has become competitive again and is one of the best accounts for saving money.

-KOHO also offers paid plans, which I haven’t tried personally.
-The cost varies from $4 to $19 per month.
-You can earn up to 5% interest on your balance and 2% cash back on certain expenses.
+KOHO also offers more expensive plans, which I haven’t tried personally.
+The cost varies from $9 to $19 per month.
+You still earn 5% interest on your balance and you can get up to 2% cash back on certain expenses, plus no foreign exchange fees.

 Useful budgeting tools in the KOHO app